kj2013/claff-happydb/README.md

 Given: An account of a happy moment with relevant labels.

+**TASK 1: WHAT ARE THE INGREDIENTS FOR HAPPINESS ?

-Task 1: Semi-supervised learning task: Predict agency and social labels for happy moments in the test set.
+Semi-supervised learning task: Predict agency and social labels for happy moments in the test set, based on a small labeled and large unlabeled training data.

+**TASK 2: HOW CAN WE MODEL HAPPINESS ?

-Task 2: Unsupervised task: Propose new characterizations and insights (not necessarily and not limited to themes) for happy moments in the test set, e.g., in terms of affect, emotion, participants and content.
+Unsupervised task: Propose new characterizations and insights (not necessarily and not limited to themes) for happy moments in the test set, e.g., in terms of affect, emotion, participants and content.

 Evaluation: TBA